Chart Color Schemes

 Bangalow has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects likely to affect the area.
-Notable ones include Byron Shire Residential Strategy 2041, M1 Pacific Motorway: Byron Bay interchange capacity upgrade, Kennedys Lane Road Grading project, and Solus Industrial Byron Bay development.
-The following list details those most relevant.
+Area infrastructure significantly impacts local performance.
+AreaSearch identified 17 projects potentially affecting the area.
+Notable ones are Byron Shire Residential Strategy 2041, M1 Pacific Motorway: Byron Bay interchange capacity upgrade, Kennedys Lane Road Grading, and Solus Industrial Byron Bay.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.